rgerkin/mathiasverraes.github.com/_posts/2013-10-06-verbs-in-class-names.markdown

 published: true
 ---

-{% include tldr.html text="Use verbs in some of your class names.
-There will be no additional translation in your brain that converts to code.
+{% include tldr.html text="Use a verb to build a sentence.
+There will be no translation to code in your brain.
 The sentence _is_ the code." %}

 When you first learned Object Oriented Programming, somebody probably told you that objects map to things.
 And that still holds true